sjPlot/Relaunch64/README.md

   - UI font scaling to better fit screen resolution (can be switched off via preferences, not supoorted with Aqua-Look'n'Feel)
   - added apply-button to Other-tab of preference pane
   - added close-buttons to tabs
+  - ctrl+c can now copy content of Relaunch64-log and assembler-log

 * various
   - added alternative syntax highlighting mode (see preferences)